Jerry O'Neil found these wonderful photos of a family in Maine bringing in Christmas trees with their CJ-3B in 1958.

 Willys Motors sales slumped in 1958.
 Production of the CJ-3B had been on the decline for several years, but in 1958 even the CJ-5, the company's biggest-selling model by far, sold significantly less than the previous year.
 And 1959 would see the debut of the Mighty Mite from AMC and the MUTT from Ford, marking the end of the period when Willys was the principal supplier of 1/4-ton utility vehicles to the U.S. military.

 The CJ-5 would recover and stay in production for nearly three decades, and even the CJ-3B would continue in production well into the 1960s, with production boosted by export sales.
 But the sixties also brought change of all kinds, and there would never be another Christmas just like that of 1958.

 Thanks to Jerry O'Neil for the photos.
-The Elvis story is told by The Elvis Presley Expert. -- Derek Redmond
+The Elvis story is from The Elvis Presley Expert. -- Derek Redmond

-See Christmas Over the Years for more Christmas features on CJ3B.info.
+See Christmas Over the Years for more Christmas features.

 Return to CJ-3Bs in History.

 CJ3B Home | Contents | History | Photos | Tech | Links | 3A and 3B Community